futel/dialplan-functions/doc/aws.md

-# AWS requirements
+# AWS deployment

 Other AWS components which must be set up before deploying, and local setup for them.

-# AWS Setup
+# Meta-requirements

+AWS credentials should be set up, and the us-west-2 region configured, in ~/.aws/credentials.

-Have AWS configuration as described in asteriskserver README-aws:
+AWS should be set up as described in asteriskserver README-aws:
-- IAM user and groups
+- IAM user "asteriskmanager" and related policy
-- SNS topic and SQS queue for asterisk events
+- SNS topic "asterisk-prod-events" for metric events
-  - note that we just have one topic/queue for prod and other deployments, even though it is currenly named 'asterisk-prod-events'.
+  - note that we just have one topic for prod and other deployments

-Have AWS configuration as described in dialplan-assets README-aws:
+AWS should be set up as described in dialplan-assets README-aws:
-- IAM user and groups
-- S3 bucket for assets
+- S3 bucket "dialplan-assets" for assets
-  - note that we don't version S3, it must always contain prod content.

 # Setup

-Populate .env:
+## Set up topic and queue

+Using the AWS console:
+- be in us-west-2 region
+- create SNS topic
+  - type standard
+  - name logs
+- (note ARN)
+- create SQS queue
+  - type standard
-- AWS_TOPIC_ARN
+  - name logs
+- subscribe SQS queue to SNS topic

+## Set up environment secrets

+Populate app/chalicelib/environment/.env:
-- ASSET_HOST
+- ASSET_HOST dialplan-assets S3 bucket URL
+- AWS_DEFAULT_REGION us-west-2
+- AWS_LOGS_TOPIC_ARN logs SNS topic ARN
+- AWS_METRICS_TOPIC_ARN asterisk-prod-events SNS topic ARN